Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 The risks of a new treatment may not be fully understood, so there may be unexpected side effects.

-The cost of the new treatment or test is usually paid for by the clinical trial.
+The cost of the new treatment or test is usually paid by the clinical trial.

 The Affordable Care Act requires insurance companies to cover non-research, standard care costs related to a clinical trial (that aren’t covered by the trial itself) plus any standard treatment given.

-Before enrolling in a clinical trial, talk with your insurance company and find out which costs are covered (and which aren’t).
-This ensures you don’t have any unexpected costs, such as out-of-network fees.
+Before enrolling in a clinical trial, talk with your insurance company and find out which costs are covered and which aren’t.
+This makes sure you don’t have any unexpected costs, such as out-of-network fees.
+Many cancer centers have patient financial counselors who can discuss insurance and cost coverage with you.

 Clinical trials at the Clinical Center of the National Institutes of Health (NIH) in Bethesda, MD are free of charge to those who are eligible to join.
 For more information, visit the NIH clinical center website or call 1-800-4CANCER.